Updated on December 10, 2024

 • Sores and lesions on the lips and around the mouth

 Chronic methamphetamine use damages your teeth in many ways.
-The extensive tooth decay of meth mouth is likely caused by a combination of factors.
+The extensive tooth decay of meth mouth is likely caused by a combination of factors:

-Meth is a stimulant that causes activeness and alertness.
-People who use meth can become hyperactive and even paranoid.
-This highly alert state can cause a person to grind their teeth without realizing it.
+• Clenching and teeth grinding — People who use meth can become hyperactive and even paranoid.
+This can cause a person to grind their teeth without realizing it, leading to weakened teeth that break, chip, or fall out.

-People with addictions usually focus all their attention on the drug.
+• Poor oral hygiene — People with addictions usually focus all their attention on the drug.
 Unfortunately, this means healthy habits like oral hygiene are no longer a concern.

 Listen In Q&A Format